safakozdek/Remote-Controller/README.md

 # To Use
+You need:
-You need two computers that are connected to the same local area network.
+- Two computers(client & server) that are connected to the same local area network.
+- Both computers should support linux OS.

 # Usage
 1. Run server.py on your remote computer.